Ken Westerfield: Disc sports legacy

-After retiring from playing and promoting disc sports in 1988, Westerfield went on to start a number of successful business ventures, K-West Products, importing exotic plants from South America, (1988-1992).
-Opening a popular biker themed rock and roll bar in downtown Toronto called the Rats Ass Saloon, (1990-1993).
+After retiring from playing and promoting disc sports in 1988, Westerfield went on to several businesses.
+Importing exotic plants from South America, (1988-1992).
+Operating a popular biker-themed rock and roll bar in downtown Toronto called the Rats Ass Saloon, (1990-1993).
 A motorcycle shop in West Toronto called Rockerbox Motorcycle Maintenance and Restoration, (1994-1997).
 In the 1990s, although never wearing a motorcycle club patch himself, Westerfield associated with Bikers and occasionally rode with local club members that were considered to be the 1% of patch-wearing motorcycle clubs in Toronto.
-Today Westerfield, mostly retired, spends his time in a small town near the U.S. Mexican border called Bisbee, Arizona.
+Today Westerfield, mostly retired, spends his time in Bisbee, Arizona, a small town near the U.S. Mexican border.
 He has always had a passion for helping animals and volunteers much of his time working with several animal rescue organizations.